saiyan-nous/Data-Analysis-Projects/README.md

 3.7) Work Planned-Seasonal/Weather Dependent - 2 open tickets

-        hence, this figures show the amount of tickets that are unsettled using the aforementioned status detail as a filter.
+        hence, these figures show the number of tickets that are unsettled using the aforementioned status detail as a filter.